hyperledger/identus-mediator/TASKs.md

    - (sync) e.p.msg.unsupported - for parsing error due to unsupported version or protocol.
      - [QA] MissingProtocolExecuter (unsupported protocol it also works fine for unsupported versions)
    - (sync & async) e.p.req.not_enroll - Get a Forward message to a DID that is not enrolled.
-     - [QA] Send Problem Report if the next DID is not enrolled in the Mediator.
+     - [QA] Send a Problem Report if the next DID is not enrolled in the Mediator.
    - (sync & async) e.p.me - catch all error at the end.
+     - [WIP]
  - Receive a problem report (1w):
   - in case of Warnings Reply `w.p` -> log warnings and escalate to an error `e.p` on the reply
   - in case of Error `e.p` -> log error